 FreshBooks more specifically tracks invoicing for small businesses and freelancers, with time and expense tracking features too.
 You can customise your invoices (such as by adding your logo) and send them as an email or send a paper copy.

-FreshBooks stands out as having award-winning customer service and the team are very active on social media.
+FreshBooks say they have award-winning customer service and the team are very active on social media.
 Their help centre features how-tos and everything customers need to get started.

-The $25 per month ‘Plus’ plan lets you invoice up to 50 clients.
+The £19 per month ‘Plus’ plan lets you invoice up to 50 clients.
 Give it a go.
 You can also access the FreshBooks invoice app for Android or iPhone.

-Wave has some of the best invoice software on probably the best pricing plan possible – free.
+Wave's invoice software comes on probably the best pricing plan possible – free.
 It only charges you for payments, payroll and premium support, meaning it’s useful for small businesses, as you’ll only pay for what you need.